yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

 ### Task 2: Linking Git commits to Azure DevOps issues

 In this task, you will create an issue in Azure DevOps and link a Git pull request from GitHub to the Azure DevOps issue.
-This uses the Azure Boards integration that was set up in the Before Hands on Lab.
+This uses the Azure Boards integration that was set up in the Before Hands-on Lab.

 1. Navigate to 'dev.azure.com' and select boards under **Boards** and click on **New item**.